Observation of our stunning scenery became a powerful catalyst.

-To actually pursue a long-postponed passion for art and creativity?
+When would I stop, get off this wheel and actually dare to pursue a long-postponed passion for art and creativity?

-I felt at my age I had no time to muck around so I got stuck in.
+I decided at 50, it was time I got stuck in.

-The seemingly infinite possibilities of technique, firing methods, and the many art forms it encompasses make it both challenging and captivating.
+The seemingly infinite possibilities of technique, firing methods, and the many art forms it encompasses made it challenging and captivating.

 The amazing multi-coloured lupins of the Lindis rippling ahead of and around me, feeling like I was riding a magic carpet in a Disney movie.
 Just incredible.

-The ever-changing light, the gold and the twinkling night skies of the MacKenzie Country.
+The ever-changing light, the gold grass and twinkling night skies of the MacKenzie Country.

-The seashore, with its windswept sand dunes, swaying beach grass, driftwood, shells, the many hues of the sea, metallic rocks, glittering sand all live within my palette, particularly in my Aotearoa Collection.
+The seashore, with its windswept sand dunes, swaying beach grass, driftwood, shells, the many hues of the sea, metallic rocks and glittering sand all live within my palette.

 I find Raku irresistible, the raw, primal, spontaneous nature of burning horsehair and feathers into hot burnished vessel surfaces.